scds/intro-twine/lessons/lesson3.md

 This changes the font size of the text inside the square brackets [ ].

-It's important to keep in mind that by default, text-size is 1.
+It's important to keep in mind that, by default, text-size is 1.
 A text-size of 2 is double the default size, whereas a text-size of 0.5 is half the default size.

 <details markdown="1">
 <summary>Resizing text in Twine example</summary>